Kevin Witt: As Coach

 Witt has spent most of his coaching career in the Miami Marlins organization.
 He was named as the hitting coach for the New Orleans Baby Cakes (Marlins' AAA) for the 2017 season, the hitting coach for the Jacksonville Jumbo Shrimp (Marlins' AA) for the 2018 season, and the hitting coach for the Jupiter Hammerheads (Marlins' High A) for the 2019 season.

 Personal life

-Witt and his wife Lori (nee Long) live in Texas and have four sons: Tanner, Preston, Cullen and Ripken, and a daughter, Skyler.
-Tanner was an MLB Draft prospect in 2020, but after not being selected in the slimmed-down five round draft, decided he will go on and play for the Texas Longhorns baseball squad.
+Witt and his wife Lori (née Long) live in Texas and have four sons: Tanner, Preston, Cullen and Ripken, and a daughter, Skyler.
+Tanner was an MLB Draft prospect in 2020, but after not being selected in the slimmed-down five round draft, decided he would go on and play for the Texas Longhorns baseball squad.
 Preston began his playing career at Southwestern University.
+Tanner was drafted in the 18th round in 2023 by the Baltimore Orioles but chose to return to Texas for his senior season.
+He was drafted in the 14th round by the New York Mets the following year.